Xenophobia in South Africa: 2016 Tshwane riots

-From 20–23 June 2016 a wave of riots hit the City of Tshwane.
+From 20 to 23 June 2016 a wave of riots hit the City of Tshwane.
 Although the riots were sparked by political discontent within the ANC, Somali, Pakistani and other foreign owned shops and micro enterprises were targeted for looting and a number of foreigners were attacked.

 2017 Anti-immigration Protest

 On Friday 24 February 2017 a large scale and officially sanctioned anti-immigrant protest was organised and held in the Pretoria.
 Protesters marched to the Foreign Ministry and handed a petition to government representatives.
 Protesters accused immigrants of taking jobs from South Africans, causing crime, and complained that "[t]hey are arrogant and they don't know how to talk to people, especially Nigerians."
 136 protesters were arrested during the march.

 2019 Durban riots

 On 25 March 2019 xenophobic riots targeting African immigrants broke out in Sydenham, Jadhu Place and Overport areas of Durban.
 Around one hundred people attacked businesses owned by foreign nationals resulting in around 50 people seeking shelter in a local police station and mosque.
 Three people were killed in the riot.
 A speech given by President Cyril Ramaphosa at the ANC's election manifesto for the 2019 South African general election was blamed for contributing to xenophobic feeling wherein Ramaphosa committed to cracking down on undocumented foreigners involved in criminal activities.
 The attacks on foreigners was criticised by both the South African government and political parties amidst calls to ensure that xenophobic sentiment was not exploited for electoral purposes.